Paklock/HackRF1/Dissecting-the-Temperature-logger.md

 * Secondly, when plotting each temperature value, the original sensor value is processed through the following function: `return -45 + sensor_value * 5;` which seems a bit off, particularly when tested against the Ambient Reference sensor value of 15 (for 25ºC) according to the MAX2837 Datasheet.

-### Testing the Temperature graph
+## Testing the Temperature graph

 For our tests, we bypass the ºC conversion functionality in order to watch the **raw decimal value** being returned by the MAX2837 On-Chip Digital Temperature Sensor.

-* **First test**
+### First test
 With our Portapack on, in iddle mode, the sensor **returns a value of 9** .
 If converted into ºC, such value should correspond to a temperature of about 0 / 1 ºC, which **seems to be wrong** (test room temperature is about 20ºC, and Portapack aluminium case is at about 26.7ºC).

-* **Second test**
+### Second test
-Now, we put our Portapack in transmit mode, loop-playing a random earlier captured radio sample for about 30 minutes.
+We place our Portapack in transmit mode, loop-playing a random earlier captured radio sample for about 30 minutes.
 The exterior aluminium case is at about 31.4ºC.

 Right after stopping the transmission, the sensor value is 10.
 We give it about 10 seconds and the value drops to 9.
 But Portapacks aluminium case is still abour 31.4ºC.